December 7 ~ Win By Yielding

 “The problems of victory are more agreeable than the problems of defeat, but they are no less difficult,” observed Winston Churchill.

-Upon yielding, a thousand points of light broke through for Japan as the country experienced remarkable economic rebirth.
-During the 1980s, the Tokyo Stock Exchange (NIKKEI) became a surging wave as one of the largest markets in the world.
+Upon yielding and choosing a different future, a thousand points of light broke through for Japan as the country experienced remarkable economic rebirth.
+During the 1980s, the Tokyo Stock Exchange (NIKKEI) rose like a powerful wave, becoming one of the largest markets in the world.

 More about the ARIZONA MEMORIAL